 How it all began

-In the latter part of the 19th century my great-grandfather spent 20 years working for flatware companies in the Birmingham area before setting up his own business.
-During this time he mastered every skill required for the flatware trade and slowly accumulated second-hand machinery to start his own enterprise.
+In the latter part of the 19th century, my great-grandfather spent 20 years working for flatware companies in the Birmingham area before setting up his own business.
+During this time, he mastered every skill required for the flatware trade and slowly accumulated second-hand machinery to start his own enterprise.
 A dedicated and ambitious man, he made his own tools and dies at home once he’d finished his 12-hour factory shifts.
 The Price family’s front room became Arthur’s workshop.

-Competition was stiff with 20 other flatware companies operating in Birmingham, however my great grandfather’s business acumen and hard work paid off and he was soon able to acquire a series of larger premises to house his new equipment.
-By 1911 the business was prospering with all the products produced were being exported overseas.
-We were the first company to make spoons and forks of chromium plate, the forerunner of Stainless Steel, Arthur Price has always been committed to innovation.
+Competition was stiff, with 20 other flatware companies operating in Birmingham, however my great grandfather’s business acumen and hard work paid off, and he was soon able to acquire a series of larger premises to house his new equipment.
+By 1911, the business was prospering and all the products produced were being exported overseas.
+We were the first company to make spoons and forks of chromium plate, the forerunner of Stainless Steel; Arthur Price has always been committed to innovation.

-And though survival may have meant that Arthur’s son, Frederick had to adapt to market forces in times of crisis, the overriding aim to produce the finest quality cutlery paid off, making them the largest manufacturer of stainless steel cutlery in the country by the 1950s.
+And though survival may have meant that Arthur’s son, Frederick, had to adapt to market forces in times of crisis, the overriding aim to produce the finest quality cutlery paid off, making them the largest manufacturer of stainless steel cutlery in the country by the 1950s.